How is melanoma skin cancer diagnosed?

-Special tests can be done on the biopsy samples that can tell whether it is a melanoma or some other kind of cancer.
+Special lab tests can be done on the biopsy samples that can tell whether it is a melanoma or some other kind of cancer.
 This is important because different types of cancer are treated differently.

 Fine needle aspiration biopsy

 A fine needle aspiration (FNA) biopsy is not used on suspicious moles, but it may be used to biopsy large lymph nodes near a melanoma to find out if the melanoma has spread to them.
-For this type of biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small tissue fragments from a tumor.
+For this type of biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small pieces of a tumor.
 The needle is smaller than the needle used for a blood test.
 A local anesthetic is sometimes used to numb the area first.
 This test rarely causes much discomfort and does not leave a scar.

-FNA biopsies are not as invasive as some other types of biopsies, but they may not always provide enough of a sample to tell if melanoma is present.
+FNA biopsies are not as invasive as some other types of biopsies, but they may not always collect enough of a sample to tell if melanoma is present.
 In these cases, a more invasive type of biopsy may be needed.

 Surgical (excisional) lymph node biopsy